 Important notes: These are just some of the readings for some of the classes.
 Sometimes, I will just lecture/discuss things like WMD.
 We also discuss current events almost every class and that can alter the schedule.
-Sometimes, we may watch a film, or I may lecture on WMD.
+Sometimes, we may watch a film.